mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 Keep the following issues in mind before you install the Hybrid Agent:

 - [Hybrid Modern Authentication](/office365/enterprise/hybrid-modern-auth-overview) is not supported with the Hybrid Agent.
-Customers will need to leverage the Classic Exchange Hybrid Topology and publish AutoDiscover, EWS, ActiveSync, MAPI and OAB endpoints for hybrid Modern Authentication to function with various Outlook clients.
+You need to use the Classic Exchange Hybrid Topology and publish AutoDiscover, EWS, ActiveSync, MAPI and OAB endpoints for hybrid Modern Authentication to function with various Outlook clients.

-- For Teams calendaring features that require access to on-premises mailboxes, we recommended that you leverage the full Classic Exchange Hybrid Topology.
+- For Teams calendaring features that require access to on-premises mailboxes, we recommended the full Classic Exchange Hybrid Topology.
 For more information, see [How Exchange and Microsoft Teams interact](/microsoftteams/exchange-teams-interact).

 - Message tracking and multi-mailbox search do not traverse the Hybrid Agent.
 These Hybrid features require the classic connectivity model where Exchange Web Services (EWS) and Autodiscover are published on-premises and are externally available to Exchange Online.